Amazon Marketplace

 IOR (Importer of Record) is the entity legally and financially responsible for imported goods.
 When selling internationally on Amazon, it must be clarified who acts as the IOR, as this affects customs duties and tax obligations.
 Incorrect IOR designations can lead to delays and legal issues.

-Open term pageIP
+Open glossary pageIP

 Intellectual Property - Geistiges Eigentum